Nationwide (TV programme): Nationwide for London and the South East

 For all of its run, Nationwide presented and provided the regional news for the BBC London/South East region, as this was the only BBC region not to have its own dedicated news team.

-A further peculiarity was that as this segment had no regional branding at all in London and the South East, it carried the Nationwide title despite only covering local news.
+A further peculiarity was that as this segment had no regional branding at all in London and the South East, it carried the Nationwide title despite covering only local news.
+Indeed, the first opening credits in 1969, which displayed the all the regional news programme titles, had simply "London" added at the end.
+Later credits omitted reference to any London programme at all.
 This changed at the start of 1982, when the regional programmes and Nationwide were separated.
 Now, Nationwide's title sequence was shown after the regional programmes and the London/South East news was now called South East at Six.

 However, it was still presented by the Nationwide team, used the Nationwide theme and, for the first few months, the opening titles were the same as for Nationwide, but with local images superimposed.
 Later that year, when Nationwide introduced a new title sequence, South East at Six started using different graphics that had no reference to Nationwide, though still with the Nationwide music.
 When Nationwide was replaced by Sixty Minutes, the situation returned to how it had been before 1982 and lasted until 1984.

 Margaret Thatcher On the Spot

-In May 1983, during a general election special of its "On the Spot" feature.
-Diana Gould, a teacher from Cirencester, persistently challenged Margaret Thatcher about her ordering of the sinking of the General Belgrano when it was sailing away from the Falklands.
+In May 1983, during a general election special of its "On the Spot" feature, Diana Gould, a teacher from Cirencester, persistently challenged Margaret Thatcher about her ordering of the sinking of the General Belgrano when it was sailing away from the Falklands.

-Thatcher denied that the Belgrano had been sailing away, but Gould quoted map references and continued to push her point across, encouraged – so the Conservative party claimed – by presenter Sue Lawley.
+Thatcher denied that the Belgrano had been sailing away, but Gould quoted map references and continued to push her point across, encouraged – so the Conservative Party claimed – by presenter Sue Lawley.
 When Thatcher asked her whether she accepted that the Belgrano had been a danger to British shipping when it was sunk, Gould told her that she did not.

 Thatcher was extremely angry about the BBC for allowing the question.
 Thatcher's husband Denis lashed out at Roger Bolton, the editor of the programme, in the entertainment suite, saying that his wife had been "stitched up by bloody BBC poofs and Trots".
+Lawley said she was never permitted to interview Thatcher again, and later Thatcher refused an invitation to appear on Desert Island Discs, which Lawley was then presenting.